Classic (Better Than I've Ever Been): Track listing

+Side A produced by Rick Rubin and Side B produced by DJ Premier.

 Music video

 The music video for the DJ Premier Remix of "Classic (Better Than I've Ever Been)" was released on March 29, 2007 and directed by Thibaut de Longeville.

 Samples

 The original beat by Rick Rubin samples the song "Give Me the Night", performed by George Benson, off his Give Me the Night album.

 DJ Premier's remix contains samples from "Dance the Kung-Fu" by Carl Douglas.